 All reports from this person on this policy will still be available and searchable, so you will not lose any data.
 Open reports will be the only reports that will be taken off the policy and removed from the admin's view.
 The employee will also still have view of all submitted reports in their account, but the policy will simply appear as "(not shared)" for the reports that existed on the policy.

-Please note that removing a user from a policy only does not delete their account.
+Please note that removing a user from a policy only does not close their account.
 It will simply disable their ability to use the policy.

-If you have a Control Policy and have Domain Control enabled, you are able to delete employees' accounts entirely.
-The link above will provide more detail on permanently removing members of your domain.
+If you have a Control Policy and have Domain Control enabled, you are able to close employees' accounts entirely.

 Common error messages when removing users

 Preferred Exporter - If you are receiving an error about an employee being an "exporter" that means they are set as a preferred exporter within the configurations of your accounting integration.
 You can change this from Settings > Policies > Group > [Policy Name] > Connections > Configure and select a different policy admin in the dropdown for Preferred Exporter.

 Billing Owner - If the user you are removing is currently the billing owner, you will first need to transfer billing ownership before removing them from the policy.